The Science Behind

 Zone Pedal

-20 validation studies.
-6,300 safety scenarios.
+Current validation artifacts.
 52 real rides replayed.
-Zero HR ceiling breaches.
+Current safety gate passing, with zero new HRmax breach scenarios in out-of-family validation.
 Here is exactly how the control system works, what we tested, what we removed when it did not work, and where the honest gaps remain.

 Executive Summary